Kota Damansara MRT station

-The Kota Damansara station, or Kota Damansara – Thomson Hospital station due to sponsorship reason, is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
-It is one of the stations on the MRT Kajang Line, formerly known as MRT Sungai Buloh-Kajang Line.
-The station opened on 16 December 2016 as part of the line's phase one operations.
+The Kota Damansara MRT station, or Kota Damansara–Thomson Hospital under the station naming rights programme, is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
+It is one of the stations on the MRT Kajang Line (formerly known as MRT Sungai Buloh-Kajang Line).
+The station opened on 16 December 2016 as part of Phase One of the line's operations.

 The station is located near SEGi University and Thomson Hospital Kota Damansara.